El-Wumbus/epub-reader/README.md

 To embed a browser in a destktop application is stupid when the user already has a web browser.

+# CHANGES

+- Browser's title is set appropriately
+- Page numbers
+- Fixed (maybe) content CSS styling (need to work on it more).

 # TODO

+- Allow page number to be selected via an HTML form/input.
 - Move xhtml manipulation to the server instead of having the logic in the client.
   - Add custom stylesheets to the loaded page.
 It's loaded in an `iframe`, so just placing it in the template won't do.